 The polar optical phonon differential scattering rate is given by

-where is the polar optical phonon frequency, is the high-frequency dielectric constant, and is the phonon density of states.
-The and terms correspond to scattering by phonon absorption and emission, respectively.
+where is an effective phonon frequency, denotes the Bose–Einstein distribution of phonons, and the and terms correspond to scattering by phonon absorption and emission, respectively.

 Brillouin zone integration¶

-All scattering rates depend on the Dirac delta function, , which imposes conservation of energy.
-Due to finite k-point sampling and numerical noise, it is unlikely that two states will ever have exactly the same energy.
-Furthermore, many scattering rates have a dependence which requires extremely dense k-point meshes to achieve convergence.
+All scattering rates depend on the Dirac delta function , which imposes conservation of energy.
+Due to finite k-point sampling and numerical noise, it is unlikely that this condition will ever be satisfied exactly.
+Furthermore, many scattering rates have a dependence which requires an extremely dense k-point mesh to achieve convergence.

-The methodology for combining scattering rates for multiple scattering mechanisms is given in the transport properties section.
+The methodology for combining rates from multiple scattering mechanisms is given in the transport properties section.